This easy-to-use glossary will help you translate and define some of the botanical, horticultural and landscaping terms used on this site.

 The word alba means white, and hostas that whiten from yellow or chartreuse to white are called albescent.

 Soil with a pH of more than 7.0 -- Plants growing in more alkaline (or basic) soil are less able to absorb phosphorus, iron, and manganese.
-If you have a soil that is highly alkaline, an easy way to make the soil more neutral is by adding the mineral lime.
-It can be purchased in powder form at most garden centers.
-Most perennials grow best in soil with a pH of about 6 or 7.
+If you have a soil that is highly alkaline, an easy way to make the soil more neutral is by adding iron sulfate or aluminum sulfate drenches.
+Most perennials grow best in soil with a pH of about 5.8-6.2.

 A plant that completes its growth cycle in one season.